The optimum layering system? Guy Cotter gives us his thoughts on the matter...

 When it gets real cold, like Antarctic or Himalayan cold, I’ll take down pants and jacket and put these over the top of the previous layers, yep even over the shell clothing on a windy day to keep the warmth in.
 I’ve not yet been in a situation where a down suit would be preferable to down jacket and pants.
 They are such overkill unless you have a train of willing Sherpas to carry your wardrobe for you.
 People with down suits also need to have a down jacket with them to put on when they stop for a break.
 You can’t exactly get the down suit out and put it on for a 5 minute breather can you?
 And the things take up 3/4s of a pack load and are really heavy to boot.
 Take the jacket and pants combo and you all of a sudden have heaps of versatility.
 Put the lot on when it’s cold then zip the pants off when you heat up (I can do this while still walking to save time) and later the jacket also.
 Stop for a rest and out comes the down jacket to keep your temperature balanced while you rest.
 All the while you are not carrying around some huge Michelin Man suit that you only use for one day of the entire expedition.
 It seems weird but down suits are so entrenched in climbing wardrobe psyche that people just don’t stop to think about their systems or where they can shave some weight and increase versatility.

 Just to finish on the down gear quandary, and to prove I’m not against them per se, if I was climbing Everest from the north side or climbing Everest without oxygen or winter climbing in the Himalaya I’d definitely want a down suit!

-Guy Cotter, Mountain Guide and Director of Adventure Consultants
+How to pack for an expedition - Guy Cotter, Mountain Guide and Director of AC